4 days tour from Tangier to Fes

 Day 2: Rabat to Fes

-After breakfast, Depart Rabat along vast agricultural fields to the second imperial city of Meknes, “the Moroccan Versailles”, which was founded at the end of the 17th Century by Moulay Ismail. take pictures of the massive Bab El Mansour gate.
+On the second day of our 4 days tour from Tangier to Fes, After breakfast, depart Rabat along vast agricultural fields to the second imperial city of Meknes, “the Moroccan Versailles”, which was founded at the end of the 17th Century by Moulay Ismail. take pictures of the massive Bab El Mansour gate.
 The city tour of Meknes includes the Harri Souani stables, the old medina and the beautiful royal palace.
 Then continue on to the sacred city of Mouly Idriss.
 Independent lunch and departure to Volubilis, the UNESCO-sponsored Roman ruins and the sacred town of Moulay Idriss I, where the founder of Islam in Morocco is buried.
 We will then continue to Fes.
 Check-in at your hotel.
 Overnight in Fes.

 Day 3: Fes Tour